HomeBlog50 Jazz Standards You Need To Know

 “Satin Doll” – Written by Duke Ellington and Billy Strayhorn, lyrics by Johnny Mercer.

-Often performed with a relaxed swing feel, the tune serves as an inviting canvas for musicians to stretch out and practice their jazz chops.
-Notable versions include:
+Often performed with a relaxed swing feel, the tune is a great exercise for musicians to stretch out and practice their jazz chops.

 • Dr. John – “Duke Elegant” (1999)